* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Place the calzone on the preheated pan.

 The hot sheet pan mimics the hot skillet and helps give the crust some crunch.
+You can also place the calzone straight on a wire rack, but be aware of it falling through the gaps.

 For a softer crust, use a cold sheet pan or wrap the calzone in foil.

 Foil is best for a really stale calzone.
-Sprinkle some water over the crust before wrapping it in foil.
+Sprinkle some water over the crust before wrapping in foil.
 The water will turn to steam in the oven, reinvigorating the crust.
+To prevent sogginess, remember to open the foil for the last 2 or 3 minutes of cooking.

-Reheating Calzone in the Microwave
+Reheating calzone in the microwave

 1. Cover calzone with a damp paper towel and place on a microwave-safe plate.